glastrading/LedgerMan/docs/core.md

 m2 = Money("10 USD")
 ```

-You can set a precision (how many digits behind the separator are stored) for money objects:
+You can set a precision (how many digits behind the separator are stored) for money objects.
+If you don't, LedgerMan will choose a common precision for your currency.

 ```python
 m3 = Money("10 BTC", precision=8)